bitwarden/server/TRADEMARK_GUIDELINES.md

 - BitWarden
 - Bitward

-### Use Marks as Proper Adjectives Followed by a Generic Term.
+### Use Marks as Proper Adjectives Followed by a Generic Term

 Trademarks should be used as adjectives followed by a generic modifier, and not as nouns or verbs.
 For example: